-The German Advisory Council on Global Change (WBGU) already called in 2011 for a "new contract between science and society".
-It is criticised that science does not live up to its responsibility in an age of growing societal challenges.
-This requires new forms of democratisation of science, which are still viewed critically by the established science system.
+The German Advisory Council on Global Change (WBGU) called for a "new contract between science and society" in 2011.
+It criticised science for not living up to its responsibility in an age of growing societal challenges and demanded the democratisation of science, still viewed critically by the establishment.

-The fact that the relation between science and society has become the subject of a broad debate is due to the fundamental transitions taking place in modern societies today: both the increased technological possibilities, such as digitalisation, and the associated rising social and ecological side-effects are directly linked to the development of science.
-In addition, science increasingly plays a role in more and more fields of application, which leads to a much more intense interaction between science and practice in many areas of life.
+The relationship between science and society has become the subject of broad debate because of the fundamental transitions taking place in modern societies today: greater technological possibilities such as digitalisation and the associated increase in social and ecological side-effects are directly linked to the development of science.
+In addition, science is increasingly playing a role in more fields of application, leading to much more intense interaction between science and practice in many areas of life.

 You find all scientific publications on our publication server: